andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-introduction/index.md

 }
 ```

-Alright that's quite a bit we've done.
+Alright that's quite a bit we've done here 👍.
 We now have the shell off the shop.
-Next up we need to set up stripe to store our product info, images and prices.
+Next up we need to set up Stripe to store our product info, product images and prices.